 This was the last "official" appearance by Sean Connery as James Bond.
 Though it was made later in the film series, 'Diamonds Are Forever' was only the fourth novel published, making it actually the first of the six Bond novels adapted with Connery.

-Jill St. John went on to marry Robert Wagner, who appeared in the Austin Powers movies which spoofed the James Bond films.
+Jill St. John went on to marry Robert Wagner, who appeared in the Austin Powers movies which spoofed the James Bond films (and was represented by 'Albert R. Broccoli' when he was working as a talent agent in the 1950s).
 St. John was also best friends with Wagner's late wife Natalie Wood who drowned in 1981.
 This makes co-star Lana Wood his then-sister-in-law.

 The film's title song "Diamonds are Forever" has been extensively covered or sampled.
 It has been covered by David McAlmont and can be heard on David Arnold's Bond song compilation album, "Shaken and Stirred: The David Arnold James Bond Project".
 It was also covered by the Arctic Monkeys at the 2007 Glastonbury Festival.
 It has been sampled in the song "Sexy Lady" by Yung Berg and "Diamonds from Sierra Leone" by Kanye West.
 The song has also been used on the song "Psychology" by Dead Prez.

 According to the film's CD Soundtrack sleeve notes, the title song debuted in the UK Charts on 15 January 1972 and it peaked at the No. #38 spot.
 It debuted in the US Charts on 29 January 1972 and it peaked at the No. #57 spot.
 The soundtrack album debuted on the US Charts on 8 January 1972 and went to No. #74.